 We’re on an emotional rollercoaster trying to protect Robbie.
 We do not want him to see the fear we have and Annabelle is a daily reminder of what’s to come.
 Having Julia’s House care for Robbie too is a comfort because when Annabelle has gone, he will have that level of understanding and support at a really difficult time – we all will.”

-Thanks to the support of people like you, our lottery players, we are not just there now and again for children like Annabelle and Robbie but regularly, year-round – even throughout the pandemic.
+Thanks to the support of people like you, our lottery players, we are not just there now and again for children like Annabelle and Robbie but regularly, year-round.
 Your weekly lottery entry helps fund weekly care that is available for all the families we support.